 HOW TO ORDER

-If you would like to place an order for yourself and other members of your household, please click the link below.
+If you would like to place an order for yourself and other members of your household, please click here.

-If your organization would like to place a bulk order for an event you are hosting during the month of October, please click the link below.
+If your organization would like to place a bulk order for an event you are hosting during the month of October, please click here.

 The Pink and Blue Awareness Project would not be possible without all of our incredible volunteers!
 The positions we currently are filling can be found on our volunteer page by clicking the link below.
 Thank you in advance for your consideration making this project a huge success!